sibongiseni-ngwamba/CMCS_POE_PART_1/README.md

 # CMCS - Claims Management and Verification System

-## Overview
+## 📌 Overview

-The CMCS **Claims Management and Verification System** is an ASP.NET Core MVC web application developed as part of the PROG6212 Portfolio of Evidence (PoE).
+The **Claims Management and Verification System** (CMCS Portal) is an ASP.NET Core MVC web application developed as part of the PROG6212 Portfolio of Evidence (PoE).
-It was designed to streamline the process of submitting and approving monthly claims for Independent Contractor (IC) lecturers.
+It streamlines the process of submitting and approving monthly claims for Independent Contractor (IC) lecturers by simulating a real-world workflow.
+The system provides:
-By simulating a real-world workflow, the CMCS provides lecturers, programme coordinators, and managers with a simplified digital platform for handling claim submissions, pre-approvals, and approvals.
-It allows lecturers to submit teaching claims, program coordinators to verify them, and academic managers to approve or reject them.
-The system ensures transparent claim tracking and file upload for supporting documents.
+Lecturers with a digital platform to submit teaching claims and upload supporting documents.
+Programme Coordinators with tools to verify claims.
+Programme Managers with functionality to approve or reject claims.
+HR Managers with reporting and export features for financial oversight.

-This project demonstrates skills in **C#**, **ASP.NET Core MVC**, **GUI design**, and **project planning**, aligning with the module outcomes for Programming 2B.
+This project demonstrates skills in **C#**, **ASP.NET Core MVC**, **GUI design**, **database integration**,and **project planning**, aligning with module outcomes for Programming 2B.

 ---

-## Features (Prototype Implementation)
+## 🚀 Features (Prototype Implementation)
 - **Lecturer Features**
   - Submit monthly claims (mock navigation only, no persistence).
   - Upload supporting documents (to be implemented in later iterations).
   - Track claim statuses with sample data provided.
-  - Lecturer claim submission with document uploads
+  - Lecturer claim submission with document uploads.
+  - Submit monthly claims with real-time total calculation.
+  - Upload supporting documents (PDF, DOCX, XLSX with validation).
+  - Track claim statuses (Pending, Verified, Approved, Rejected).
+  - Auto-approval for low-value claims (≤ R1000).

 - **Programme Coordinator Features**
   - View lecturer-submitted claims.
   - Verify accuracy of submitted claims.
   - Pre-approve pending claims (sample data available).
-  - Coordinator and Manager claim review workflow
+  - Coordinator and Manager claim review workflow.
+  - View lecturer-submitted claims.
+  - Verify accuracy of submitted claims.
+  - Pre-approve pending claims with anomaly detection (e.g., high hourly rates).

 - **Programme Manager Features**
   - View pre-approved claims from coordinators.
   - Approve or reject claims (sample data available).
-  - Coordinator and Manager claim review workflow
+  - Coordinator and Manager claim review workflow.
+  - View pre-approved claims from coordinators.
+  - Approve or reject claims with audit trail logging.

+- **HR Manager Features**
+  - Dashboard to view approved claims.
+  - Export reports in CSV and PDF invoice format.
+  - Subtotals per lecturer and grand totals for all claims.

 - **Shared Features**
   - Navigation bar with role-based actions.
-  - Responsive and user-friendly interface with a red + gray theme.
+  - Responsive and user-friendly interface with a cyan + gray theme.
   - Sample data tables for Track, Pre-Approve, and Approve views.

 - **Additional Features**